 The World's Most Beautiful Beach Cities Where You Can Live for Dirt Cheap

-It's hard to believe a region with a hundred miles of coastline, quaint cobblestone streets, and more sun than pretty much anywhere else in Europe has a cost of living this low.
-Even better, most of the region is English-speaking, and home to 100,000 expats from all over the world.
+It's hard to believe a region with a hundred miles of coastline, cobblestone streets, and more sun than pretty much anywhere else in Europe has a cost of living this low.
+Most of the region is English-speaking, and home to 100,000 transplants from all over the world.
 And the city is cheap.
 Dirt cheap.
-A three-bedroom apartment will run you about $600, but if you don't need much space, $325 gets you a one-bedroom right smack in the center of the city.
-Milk is less than $3 a gallon.
+A three-bedroom apartment will run you about $950, but if you don't need much space, $650 gets you a one-bedroom smack in the center of the city.
 Beers are two bucks.
 Dinner out is under $10.
 You get the idea.
 And if you get homesick, head to Lisbon and you're about a six-hour flight from the East Coast.

 Cartagena, ColombiaMonthly cost of living: $1,800

-Living in Cartagena is sort of like going on a tropical Caribbean vacation every single day of your life.
-And that goes for partiers, history buffs, and outdoor enthusiasts alike.
-The snorkeling and scuba diving here is some of the best in the Caribbean, and costs about $30 a trip.
+Living in Cartagena is sort of like going on a tropical Caribbean vacation every day.
+That goes for partiers, history buffs, and outdoor enthusiasts alike.
+The snorkeling and scuba diving here are world class at about $30 a trip.
 The city's historic center is a museum of Spanish Colonial architecture, and a roomy walking path takes you through it all and down to the main harbor.
-The nightlife is as intense as you'd expect in Colombia, and a night out partying like Drake in South Beach will run you about $100 if you do it right.
-Party a little TOO hard and fear not; health care in Cartagena is surprisingly good, with large hospitals and comprehensive health insurance for under $50 a month.
-Cry if you need to.
+The nightlife is as intense as you'd expect in Colombia, and an all-timer night out will run you about $100 if you do it right.
+Party a little TOO hard and fear not; healthcare in Cartagena is surprisingly good, with large hospitals and comprehensive health insurance for under $50 a month.

 Hoi An, VietnamMonthly cost of living: $550 to $1,100